-Course Code: MIT402-3 Course: Mergers & Acquisition & Corporate Restructuring
+Course Code: MIT402-3 Course: Mergers & Acquisition and Corporate Restructuring

 - 1. Understanding of the different forms of corporate restructuring and mergers and acquisitions, basic concepts of mergers & acquisitions, reasons of M&A as well as reasons of failure of M&A. - 2.
 Understanding of methods of Valuation of Corporates - 3.
 Understanding of process of valuation of Synergy - 4.
 Understanding of process of appraisal of M & A. - 5.
-Understanding of takeover defenses Preventive as well as Active. - 6.
+Understanding of post merger Integration. - 6.
 Awareness about the takeover code, current developments etc.

-Mergers & Acquisitions: Forms of Corporate Restructuring, Different forms of M&A. M&A Process, Participants in the M&A Process, Post closing Integration, Due Diligence, Reasons for failure of M&A.
+Mergers & Acquisitions: Forms of Corporate Restructuring, Different forms of M&A. M&A Process, Participants in the M&A Process, Due Diligence, Reasons for failure of M&A.

-Methods of Valuation of Firms: Various approaches to Valuation, Role of Valuation, DCF Model, Equity Valuation Model, Firm Valuation Model.
+Methods of Valuation of Firms : Various approaches to Valuation, Role of Valuation, DCF Model, Equity Valuation Model, Firm Valuation Model.